Shopify/cli/packages/cli/README.md

 DESCRIPTION
   Profile the Liquid rendering of a theme page.

-  Profile the Shopify Liquid on a given page (URL).
+  Profile the Shopify Liquid on a given page.

+  This command will open a web page with the Speedscope profiler detailing the time spent executing Liquid on the given page.
 ```

 ## `shopify theme publish`